chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 ## Health check

-Make sure that your Radarr, Sonarr, Lidarr, LazyLibrarian are running and their ports 7878, 8989 and 8686 are running respectively
+Make sure that your Radarr, Sonarr, Lidarr, LazyLibrarian, readarr, Prowlarr and plex are running and their ports 7878, 8989, 8686, 8787, 9696 and 32400 are running respectively

 Nginx should be running on ports 8080 and 8081 (test those addresses in the browser http://<localhost-ip>:8080 (transmission) and http://<localhost-ip>:8080 (jackett))